Built / Designed For: Charles Gordon of Cairness and Buthlaw

 House & Family History: Cairness House, although little known, is of remarkable architectural importance in terms of its advanced design and symbolic features, and is considered by many to be the finest Neoclassical house in Scotland.
 Built of granite ashlar over a brick skeleton, the house is very severe, with a superb, very strict Neoclassical front, which consists of two vertical wings on either side of a central block where the horizontal lines are greatly emphasized.
 There are seven bays with tripartite windows on each wing on the ground floor level.
 Attached to both sides of this front are lateral pavilions, from which springs a hemicycle of offices, creating a courtyard at the back in the shape of a demi-lune.
 Whereas many houses were designed with two pavilions emanating from the main block and united to it by curved passageways, this was inverted at Cairness, and the entrance to the courtyard where these quarter-circle passages meet is crowned by a bellcote.
-The semicircular courtyard is internally divided into two by the use of another semicircular wall, in the center of which stands a circular icehouse, internally in the shape of a honeycomb, thus creating a courtyard within a courtyard.
+The semicircular courtyard is internally divided into two by the use of another semicircular wall, in the center of which stands a circular ice house, internally in the shape of a honeycomb, thus creating a courtyard within a courtyard.
 The house is symmetrical inside, an enfilade of reception rooms along the front dominated by the centrally placed entrance hall, which is designed to simulate an inverted classical temple of channeled masonry and pilasters.
-The Egyptian Room, at the back of the entrance hall, is purportedly the first complete Egyptian room in Great Britain.
-Masonic motifs and stark neo-Grecian features predominate throughout the house, and it is thought that the Egyptian Room was designed as a Masonic temple for the fashionable Egyptian rites popularized at the time by Count Cagliostro.
+Complete with hieroglyphics and pagan and numerological symbols, the Egyptian Room, at the back of the entrance hall, is purportedly one of the earliest surviving such rooms in the world.
+It's believed that the Egyptian Room was designed as a Masonic temple for the fashionable Egyptian rites popularized at the time by Count Cagliostro, though Masonic motifs and stark neo-Grecian features predominate throughout the house.
 Cairness House was rebuilt in its current form by James Playfair (William Playfair's father) from 1789 for Charles Gordon of Buthlaw, who made his fortune from plantations in Jamaica and Georgia.
 Both Charles Gordon and Playfair died before completion of the house (Sir John Soane helped to complete drawings for Gordon's widow), and Cairness was inherited by General Thomas Gordon, who is celebrated for his important role in the Greek War of Independence.
 After the Gordons left in 1912, the house passed to Ethel, Countess of Southesk, who was the mother-in-law to Princess Maud of Fife (daughter of the Princess Royal).
 Badly maintained for a long period, Cairness was, until recently, being shoddily restored, a bad attempt being made to recreate the original interior schemes, with ludicrous results, and major structural problems neglected.
-The house was sympathetically restored in the early 21st century.
+Between 2000 and 2008 the house was sympathetically restored; Cairness was sold in 2023 for £1.25 million.

 Architect: James Playfair the Elder